PTC News

 PTC News is a Punjabi language news channel.
 Indian politician and Shiromani Akali Dal president Sukhbir Singh Badal holds a majority stake in PTC.
-The channel has production studios in Delhi, Mohali, Toronto, New York and London.
-It broadcasts over all cable networks and DTH platforms in India, on dish network & Sling in the United States, Rogers, Bell, Telus & Shaw in Canada and on Yupp TV on IPTV worldwide.
+The channel's official corporate headquarters is in Mohali (Punjab) and has a production studio in Delhi.
+It broadcasts over all cable networks and DTH platforms in India.
+On Dish Network & Sling in the United States, Bell, Rogers, Shaw, and Telus in Canada, and on IPTV and Yupp TV worldwide.